 libscope), which extracts details from the function.
 Then the original function call proceeds.
 This interposition of function calls requires no change to an application: it works with unmodified binaries, and its CPU and memory overhead are minimal.

 Child processes are created with the AppScope library present, if the library was present in the parent.
 In this manner, a single executable is able to start, daemonize, and create any number of children, all of which include interposed functions.

 If you're curious about the thought process that led to the creation of AppScope, see this blog by the AppScope team.

 AppScope collects data with, at most, around 2% CPU overhead, and minimal latency penalty.
 In most cases, the overhead is markedly less than 2%, which is significantly more efficient than legacy and current monitoring systems.

 The AppScope library (

 libscope) is the core component that resides in application processes, extracting data as an application executes.
-You can closely configure the library's behavior using environment variables or a configuration file.
+You have fine-grained control of the library's behavior, using environment variables or a configuration file.

 Whenever you work with AppScope, you are always using the

 libscope library.
 You can control the library directly using environment variables and/or the AppScope config file.
 Or, you can use the AppScope CLI, which communicates with the library.